 Hunstanton is an east coast town but faces west and is one of the few places on the east coast in England where the sun can be seen to set over the sea.
 We visit here often, just to watch the sun go down, fabulous!

-Brancaster beach has strong tides but the sand is perfect for picnics, sandcastle-building and walking your dog.
+Brancaster beach has strong tides however the sand is perfect for picnics, sandcastle-building and walking your dog.

 The water at Brancaster recedes to leave shallow lagoons where young children can safely paddle and play.
 At low tide you can also see the 1940s shipwreck of the SS Vina half submerged in the sand.